 I really wanted to like this film.
 I don’t hate it, but it really isn’t that good.
 It was so forgettable I forgot it and mistakenly rented it a second time thinking I hadn’t seen it.
 Not even Robin Williams’ (the reason I queued it up a second time) brief appearance is enough to save it from its mediocrity.
 It delivers what the trailer promises.
 If you are into these kinds of stories and haven’t seen it, you won’t be disappointed.
 Still, it could have been better.
 Maybe.

-We lost Bill Paxton last Saturday and it was quite a blow to me as a film buff.
+We lost Bill Paxton (1955-2017) It is quite a blow to me as a film buff.
 I remember pretty much every movie he’s been in, and his characters in each film.
 What I found surprising going through my traditional (morbid?) ritual of watching something that featured the recently deceased, I couldn’t find anything that I wanted to watch that he starred in as a leading man.

 Similarly I wanted to like the film A Simple Plan but was put off by the fact that it was sold to us as a comedy in the trailers and promotional material, but was so definately not a comedy in viewing.
 It is a tragedy and a drama and worth watching.
 No matter how good it is it’s not going to be remembered in a kind light when The Wife wants a comedy and she’s mad and crying.
 That doesn’t bode well for the film ever being rewatched in this household.